YannDGP/Robot-Arm/README.md

   (sequences)      (named pipe)     (3D renderer)
 ```

-This architecture mirrors how ROS2 nodes communicate — decoupled processes exchanging messages through channels, where the renderer and controller can be developed, restarted, and debugged independently.
+This architecture mirrors how ROS2 nodes communicate using decoupled processes exchanging messages through channels, where the renderer and controller can be developed, restarted, and debugged independently.

 ## Architecture